 Almost 2 billion people currently access the internet through their smartphones, which is 51% of the total global base of 3.9 billion mobile users: for those who are marketing their companies on digital platforms, it is mandatory to remember the stats.
 Here is why,

-To create an authoritative brand image of your company online, you must have a website.
+You must have a website to create an authoritative brand image of your company online.
 Now, consider having to open a website that is primarily made for desktops or laptops.
 It is inconvenient and frustrating to swipe on your screen, trying to adjust the web page and read the content.

 With audiences judging a website within 50 milliseconds of opening it, we can not risk causing inconvenience in accessing sites on mobile devices.
 And that’s where a responsive web design saves the day.
 They are entirely responsible for keeping your audience hooked to your website.